 • First votes in Associated Press NCAA Division I men's basketball national poll (2008)

-• Three NCAA Division I football playoff appearances, reaching quarterfinals in 2001, semifinals in 2004 and championship game in 2011
+• Four NCAA Division I football playoff appearances, reaching quarterfinals in 2001, semifinals in 2004 and championship games in 2011 and 2012

 • Southland post-season tournament titles in men's basketball (2003 and 2010), baseball (2007, 2008 and 2009) and softball (2007)